wi11ahern/password-generator/README.md

 # Password Generator
-A simple password generator wrapped around an easy-to-use GUI.
+A simple password generator wrapped by an easy-to-use GUI.